 OAT member of the Future Architecture Platform

-Oslo Architecture Triennale joins the Future Architecture Platform in 2019.
+Oslo Architecture Triennale is one of 27 members of the Future Architecture Platform.

 Future Architecture Platform basic facts:

-Members: National Museum of XXI Century Arts, Rome (IT), Copenhagen Architecture Festival (DK), Lisbon Architecture Triennale (PT), dpr-barcelona (ES), CANactions, Kiev (UA), Fundació Mies van der Rohe, Barcelona (ES), Društvo arhitekata Istre - Società architetti dell'Istria DAI-SAI (HR), Museum of Architecture in Wrocław (PL), Belgrade International Architecture Week (SR), House of Architecture, Graz (AT), Tirana Architecture Week (AL), Museum of Estonian Architecture, Tallinn (EE), Forecast, Berlin (DE), Calouste Gulbenkian Foundation, Lisbon (PT), Design Biotop, Ljubljana (SI), Bureau N, Berlin (DE); associate members: Swiss Architecture Museum, Basel (CH), Kosovo Architecture Festival (RKS), Royal Academy of Arts (UK) and the Oslo Architecture Triennale (NO).
+Members: National Museum of XXI Century Arts, Rome (IT), Copenhagen Architecture Festival (DK), Lisbon Architecture Triennale (PT), dpr-barcelona (ES), CANactions, Kiev (UA), Fundació Mies van der Rohe, Barcelona (ES), Društvo arhitekata Istre - Società architetti dell'Istria DAI-SAI (HR), Museum of Architecture in Wrocław (PL), Belgrade International Architecture Week (SR), House of Architecture, Graz (AT), Tirana Architecture Week (AL), Museum of Estonian Architecture, Tallinn (EE), Forecast, Berlin (DE), Calouste Gulbenkian Foundation, Lisbon (PT), Design Biotop, Ljubljana (SI), Bureau N, Berlin (DE), Swiss Architecture Museum, Basel (CH), Kosovo Architecture Festival (RKS), Royal Academy of Arts (UK), Days of Architecture, Sarajevo (BA), Beta (Timișoara Architecture Biennial), Timiș (RO), Tbilisi Architecture Biennial (GE), Architectuul, Tallinn (EE), Architektūros fondas, Vilnius (LT), BINA Belgrade International Architecture Week, Belgrade (RS), VI PER Gallery, Prague (CZ) and Oslo arkitekturtriennale (NO).